ZephyrTransport/zephyr-website/awards.md

  - Respectful and thoughtful in their interactions; and
  - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

-**Make a nomination using [this form thru December 30th](https://goo.gl/forms/A0e1rd7bOfgN1Au83)**.
+**Congratulations to Julie Dunbar as the inaugural recipient of this award!**.

 # [Zephyr Leadership Award](/leadership-award)
-The Zephyr Foundation is seeking nominations through the end of the year for the inaugural Zephyr Leadership Award.
-This award shall be given to an individual who embraces the Zephyr mission of advancing rigorous transportation and land use decision-making for the public good by advocating for and supporting improved travel analysis and facilitating its implementation.
+The Zephyr Leadership award shall be given to an individual who embraces the Zephyr mission of advancing rigorous transportation and land use decision-making for the public good by advocating for and supporting improved travel analysis and facilitating its implementation.

-**Make a nomination [using this form thru December 30th](https://goo.gl/forms/vru3aRGPd1qRgjYA2).** Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
-Awards anticipated to be made at the TRB Annual Meeting.
+**Congratulations to Joe Castiglione as the inaugural recipient of this award!**.